xuyunfan9991/SCRIPro/docs/examples/Multiome_workflow.rst

 To demonstrate SCRIP's ability to be applied to Multi-omic data, we applied SCRIP to 10X Multiome-seq lymphoma sequencing data.Data are available on https://www.10xgenomics.com/datasets/fresh-frozen-lymph-node-with-b-cell-lymphoma-14-k-sorted-nuclei-1-standard-2-0 .

+Transcription factor enrichment scores can be obtained by SCRIPro using the following shell statement:

 .. code:: ipython3